aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/workbook-settings/using-globalizationsettings-class-for-custom-subtotal-labels-and-other-label-of-pie-chart/_index.md

 The [**GlobalizationSettings**](https://apireference.aspose.com/cells/net/aspose.cells/globalizationsettings) class offers [**GetOtherName**](https://apireference.aspose.com/cells/net/aspose.cells/globalizationsettings/methods/getothername) method which is useful to give the "Other" label of Pie charts a custom value.
 The following snippet defines a custom class and overrides the [**GetOtherName**](https://apireference.aspose.com/cells/net/aspose.cells/globalizationsettings/methods/getothername) method to get a custom label based on the system's culture identifier.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-CustomTextForLabels-GlobalizationSettings.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-CustomTextForLabels-GlobalizationSettings.cs" >}}

 The following snippet loads an existing spreadsheet containing a Pie chart and renders the chart to an image while utilizing the **CustomSettings** class created above.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-CustomTextForLabels-UsingGlobalizationSettings.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-CustomTextForLabels-UsingGlobalizationSettings.cs" >}}